-In North Wales, a main line runs right along the north coast through Prestatyn, Rhyl, Colwyn Bay, Llandudno, Conwy and Bangor to Holyhead.
+The North Wales Coast Railway hugs the coastline through Prestatyn, Rhyl, Colwyn Bay, Llandudno, Conwy and Bangor to Holyhead.
 There’s also a branch line between Wrexham and Shotton.

 There are several scenic railway lines in Mid Wales and North Wales.
 The Heart of Wales Line from Shrewsbury to Llanelli and Swansea cuts diagonally across the rolling hill country of Mid Wales.
 The Cambrian Line runs west from Shrewsbury to Machynlleth, where it meets the picturesque Cambrian Coast Line, which connects Aberystwyth and Pwllheli on the Llŷn Peninsula.
 The beautiful Conwy Valley Line runs from Llandudno through Snowdonia to Blaenau Ffestiniog.

 Travellers in Wales who need extra assistance can take advantage of the national Passenger Assist service, allowing you to request support from rail staff, whether navigating the station, boarding or changing trains.